heyjianjing/eliu_summer_2024/README.md

 Bayesian kernel regression:
 * Radial basis function: capture `local function behavior` through projection of model input $x$ into feature space $\phi(x)$, so we can better model nonlinearity
 * Virtual sample via eigendecomposition: approximate $\phi(x)$ such that the concepts and steps from linear case can be (largely) `reused`
-* Bayesian optimization: utilize Bayesian kernel regression for `optimization` of (not-so-complicated) functions
+* Bayesian optimization: utilize Bayesian kernel regression for `optimization` of (not-too-complicated) functions

 Focus
 * `weight-space` view, so ideas in Bayesian linear regression can be retained for nonlinear case